-What Can a Handyman Do in Brandon, Florida?
+What Can a Handyman Do Without a License in Brandon, Florida?

 Brandon is an unincorporated community in Hillsborough County (not an incorporated city).
 Florida does not issue a special “handyman license,” but Florida’s contractor law generally requires a state-certified or locally-registered contractor license for construction/repair work unless a narrow “minor repair”/owner-builder exception applies.
 In practice, handymen commonly operate by limiting work to non-structural, non-permitted tasks and by staying out of regulated trades (electrical/plumbing/HVAC), and they must still obtain a local Business Tax Receipt (BTR) from Hillsborough County (and from the City of Tampa only if working inside Tampa city limits).